-- 1) If your campus is closed, and you participate in on-campus classes, there will be no classes that day. - 2) If your campus opening is delayed, classes on campus will begin when the college opens. - 3) If you participate in hybrid courses, class is held at the discretion of the instructor.
-Please consult your course syllabus for instructor-specific policies. - 4) For PSAP 280 work at your internship site: In the case of campus closing, you can complete work at your internship site for PSAP 280 at your and your site supervisor's discretion.
-Please contact your site supervisor and make arrangements with your supervisor, following your internship site's expectations.
+- 1. If your campus is closed, and you participate in on-campus classes, there will be no classes that day. - 2.
+If your campus opening is delayed, classes on campus will begin when the college opens. - 3.
+If you participate in hybrid courses, class is held at the discretion of the instructor.
+Please consult your course syllabus for instructor-specific policies. - 4.
+For PSAP 280 work at your internship site: In the case of campus closing, you can complete work at your internship site for PSAP 280 at your and your site supervisor's ion.
+Please contactisor, following you rrangements with n your